nazdridoy/ngpt/README.md

 - 🎭 **System Prompts**: Customize model behavior with custom system prompts
 - 📃 **Conversation Logging**: Save your conversations to text files for later reference
 - 🧰 **CLI Components**: Reusable components for building custom AI-powered command-line tools
+- 🔌 **Modular Architecture**: Well-structured codebase with clean separation of concerns

 See the [Feature Overview](https://nazdridoy.github.io/ngpt/overview.html) for more details.